grafana/grafana/docs/sources/whatsnew/_index.md

 # What's new in Grafana

-For release highlights, deprecations, and breaking changes in Grafana releases, refer to these "What's new" pages for each version.
+For release highlights, deprecations, and breaking changes in Grafana releases, refer to these "What's new" and "Breaking changes" (major releases only) pages for each version.

 > **Note:** For Grafana versions prior to v9.2, additional information might also be available in the archive of [release notes]({{< relref "../release-notes/" >}}).